 Russian application satellites

-Although most satellites, the Soviet Union developed during its existence, originated as defense-related systems, many of them were slowly making their way into civilian sectors of the Soviet and, later, Russian economy.
-During the post-Soviet period, many spacecraft combined their military and civilian roles, a number of satellites was built specifically for civilian purposes.
+Although vast majority of satellites that the Soviet Union developed during its existence had originated as defense-related systems, many of them were slowly making their way into civilian sectors of the Soviet and, later, Russian economy.
+During the post-Soviet period, many spacecraft combined their military and civilian roles, while a number of satellites was built specifically for civilian purposes.

 In 2009, the Russian government promised to orbit a whole constellation of Earth-watching satellites.

 For the period 2008-2015, the Federal Space Program approved three Elektro meteorological spacecraft and two Arkon-2 satellites for radar sensing of the Earth surface.

 With the launch of Kanopus-V, Zond-PP, BKA and Yubileiny-2 (MiR) satellites during 2012, Russia deployed as many as nine Earth-watching cameras in orbit.
 In the same year, Russian officials promised to orbit 26 remote-sensing satellites by 2020.
 In August 2013, RIA Novosti news agency quoted the head of the Russian forest agency, Rosleskhoz, Andrei Zhilin as saying that in a previous year the organization had been acquiring up to 80 percent of satellite imagery from its foreign partners, but by 2013 around 60 percent was coming from abroad and the rest from Russian satellites.
 In November of the same year, the head of the nation's weather service, Rosgidromet, Aleksandr Frolov told RIA Novosti that seven satellites planned for launch in 2014 and 2015 would service the agency, among them Meteor and Arktika satellites.